jwaugh/VelocityOpticalFiber/README.md

 ###v0.0.1

 ###v0.1

-###v0.8 Weston's Blockchain goes live
 - Expected before April 201

+###v0.8 Weston's Intranet-only Blockchain goes live
+- Expected before April 2017
+- Intranet only so that nobody with outside hashing power can mess with the system as easily
+      - Sure this will fail, but it's a start and could be revamped on this roadmap before it even comes into reality.

 ###v0.9 FINAL BETA TESTING

 ###v1.0.0 1Gbps availability network-wide
 - Expected before December 2018
 - Reach at least 500 endpoints
 - Flawlessly working real-life application of a municipal-county coop fiber & wireless network.
 - Citizens connected seamlessly with local, county, state and federal governments over a fiber network owned by the citizens of Lewis County and West Virginia.

 ###v1.1 Weston's Blockchain goes live
 - Expected before April 2019
 - Authentication
 - Currency

 ###v2.1 100Gbps availability network-wide
 - Expected before December 2025
 - Reach of at least 1000 endpoints